 After several applications of Mollenol the molluscum lesions should inflame and reduce in size.
 The molluscum head may scab over.

 Mollenol has been formulated to control molluscum contagiosum in adults and children over 4 years old.
-While Mollenol Sensitive should be used for children under 4 years and for molluscum on the genitals and face of older children and adults.
+While Mollenol Sensitive should be used for children 4 years old and younger and for molluscum on the genitals and face of older children and adults.

 Photos submitted by people